-Accredited Nursing Schools in Louisiana – Information & Rankings for 2020
+Nursing Schools in Louisiana - 2020 Rankings

 A rapidly aging population that includes nurses themselves and the number of people who, thanks to the Affordable Care Act, are now eligible for medical care are both factors contributing to the nursing shortage in Louisiana.
 The Bayou State’s medical health care system still hasn’t recovered completely from the devastation wrought by Hurricane Katrina in 2005 after which many hospitals were forced to rebuild, and many RNs left the state permanently.
 A 2012 study published in the journal Public Health Resources projected that Louisiana would need more than 10,000 additional nurses by the year 2030.
 Hospitals in metropolitan centers like Baton Rouge and New Orleans have begun offering signing incentives to graduates of accredited nursing schools in Louisiana, particularly in specialty areas like critical care and cardiac care.